Live in Japan (Chicago album): Sound quality

-Many fans and band members alike think the sound quality of this recording is better than 1971's Chicago at Carnegie Hall.
-Chicago founding member James Pankow was always particularly critical of the Carnegie Hall album saying:

-I hate it.
-The acoustics of Carnegie Hall were never meant for amplified music, and the sound of the brass after being mic'd came out sounding like kazoos.
+Chicago founding member James Pankow was always particularly critical of the 1971 album Chicago at Carnegie Hall, saying, "I hate it.
+The acoustics of Carnegie Hall were never meant for amplified music, and the sound of the brass after being mic'd came out sounding like kazoos."

-Walter Parazaider noted about the sound quality of Live in Japan:

-The Japanese hooked up two eight-track machines together to make 16 tracks.
-The quality of the sound was excellent.
+Walter Parazaider said about the sound quality of Live in Japan, "The Japanese hooked up two eight-track machines together to make 16 tracks.
+The quality of the sound was excellent."

 Re-release

 The album was reissued in March 2014 worldwide faithfully replicating the original LP design including a cardboard sleeve, booklet with photos and all the lyrics in very difficult to read small font.